Cognitive Behavioral Therapy

 CBT’s core principles include:

-- Learned patterns of unconstructive behavior can contribute to some psychological issues; and
+- Learned patterns of unconstructive behavior can contribute to some psychological issues

 How CBT Differs from Other Types of Therapy